 Place instruments in an open position into the ultrasonic cleaner.
 Make sure all “Sharp” (i.e. scissors, knives, blades etc) do not touch other instruments.
 All instruments must be completely submerged.
 Instruments should be processed in the ultrasonic cleaner for the full-recommended cycle time, which is normally about 5-10 minutes.
 A lid should cover the ultrasonic cleaner during the operation to avoid splashing.
 Never place different metals in the same cleaning cycle.
 For example, stainless steel and copper; etc.

-Change the solution as frequently as all other manufacturers recommend.
-Rinse all instruments after an ultrasonic cleaning with water to remove the excess cleaning solution.
+Change the solution as frequently as the manufacturer of your sterilization unit recommends.
+Rinse all instruments, after an ultrasonic cleaning with water to remove excess cleaning solution.

 Make sure that all instruments are lubricated after and before the sterilization cycle.